• Skip to main content

 For the Meatballs

-• Onion - The onion is caramelized, slowly cooked over low heat until golden brown, bringing out it's natural sugars and flavor before getting mixed in with the meatballs.
+• Onion - The onion is caramelized, slowly cooked over low heat until golden brown, bringing out its natural sugars and flavor before getting mixed in with the meatballs.
+This process is slow but easy and really adds incredible flavor!

 • Eggs - Serve as a binder for the meatballs, holding their shape.